 Jay is originally from St. Louis Missouri, but moved to Melbourne Australia in 2003 and hasn't looked back.

 In 2019 Jay was the Head of Development at Jam TV Australia.
 In 2018 he was the Executive Producer of Whateley, the headline sports show on SEN 1116, where he produced live shows from Super Bowl 52 in Minnesota and the Australia v South Africa test cricket in South Africa.

-For eight years before this he was the Executive Producer of Triple M's Hot Breakfast with Eddie McGuire, Mick Molloy and Luke Darcy (the #1 FM breakfast radio show in Melbourne more often than not).
-Before joining the Triple M, Jay produced 3AW’s Breakfast with Ross and John (the #1 AM breakfast radio show at the time), and also worked on 3AW’s Mornings with Neil Mitchell.
+For eight years before this he was the creator and Executive Producer of Triple M's Hot Breakfast with Eddie McGuire, Mick Molloy and Luke Darcy (the #1 FM breakfast radio show in Melbourne more often than not).
+Before joining Triple M, Jay produced 3AW’s Breakfast with Ross and John (the #1 AM breakfast radio show at the time).
+He originally began his radio career in Australia on 3AW’s Mornings with Neil Mitchell.

 Jay is a three-time IRONMAN finisher, finishing in Busselton (2012) and Melbourne (2012) in Australia, as well as Florida in the United States (2011).
 He has a Bachelor of Journalism from Indiana University in the United States.
-Follow Jay on LinkedIn, Instagram, Twitter.